CMed01/portfolio-milestone-3/README.md

 #### __User Stories__
 * As a user I want to be able to:
     * Easily understand the main purpose of the website.
-    * Easily navigate the website to find and intereact with the content.
+    * Easily navigate the website to find and interact with the content.
     * Easily understand the instructions of the game.
     * Specify the size of the mine grid before starting the game, adjusting the difficulty.
     * Generate a game grid with randomly generated mines equal to the width of the grid.
 The values of each grid square will initially be hidden from view
     * View the number of mines left to detect and the number of attempts remaining to locate all the mines
-    * Input co-ordinates to reveal grid squares and gain knowledge of the number of mines in the surrounding grid squares.
+    * Input coordinates to reveal grid squares and gain knowledge of the number of mines in the surrounding grid squares.
     * Gain information of the number of mines surrounding
     * View the complete grid layout and location of mines and remaining square values when either all mines have been found or attempts have run out.

 * As a developer I want:
-    * The user to be able to change the level of difficulty by allowing them functionailty to determine the size of the grid.
+    * The user to be able to change the level of difficulty by allowing them functionality to determine the size of the grid.
-    * The user to have limited number of attempts to find all mines, so that the game presents a challenging and engaging experience.
+    * The user to have a limited number of attempts to find all mines, so that the game presents a challenging and engaging experience.
-    * The user to be able to track their progress, with information detailing the number of mines and lives remaining as well an updated mine grid.
+    * The user to be able to track their progress, with information detailing the number of mines and lives remaining as well as an updated mine grid.

 ### __Scope__
 Functionally the site must be: